codesorter2015/crossbrowserext/README.md

     * History
     * New Tab
 * Can contain html,javascript and css

+# Communication
+* Pages can call functions on each other and manipulate each other's DOMs.
+* Use getViews() and getBackgroundPage() functions to get references to pages in your extension.
+* Content scripts and extensions communication through simple message APIs.
+*

 # CRX file
 A crx file is really just a zip file of your extension directory plus 2 more things: